 Endoscopy to detect second primary cancer

-Chest x-ray and CT of head and neck
+Chest CT or x-ray and CT of head and neck

 Any suspicious areas should be biopsied.
 Incisional or brush biopsy can be done depending on the surgeon's preference.
 Direct laryngoscopy and esophagoscopy are done in all patients with oral cavity cancer to exclude a simultaneous second primary cancer.
-Head and neck CT usually is done and a chest x-ray is done; however, as in most sites in the head and neck, PET/CT has begun to play a larger role in the evaluation of patients with oral cavity cancer.
-(See table Staging of Lip and Oral Cancer Staging of Lip and Oral Cancer Oral cancer refers to cancer occurring between the vermilion border of the lips and the junction of the hard and soft palates or the posterior one third of the tongue.
-Over 95% of people with... read more .)
+Head and neck CT usually is done and a chest CT or x-ray is done; however, as in most sites in the head and neck, PET/CT has begun to play a larger role in the evaluation of patients with oral cavity cancer.
+(See table .)

 Prognosis for Oral Squamous Cell Carcinoma